-Whether you are building multi-family housing, expanding an industrial facility, or developing a shopping center, acquiring land for a project is only one part of the beginning of the development process.
+Whether you are building multi-family housing, expanding an industrial facility, or developing a shopping center, acquiring land for a project is only one part of the beginning of the development and land use process.
 Experienced developers understand the importance of assessing regulatory issues relating to their proposed land use before committing to a project.
 Regulatory, zoning, and permit approvals must be secured from governmental authorities, and the best pathways to get those approvals are not always clear.
 Retaining experienced legal counsel early in the development process can save both time and money, and avoid a worst case scenario in which property is acquired but ultimately cannot be used for the developer’s intended purposes.

 Building lasting relationships with our clients has been and remains one of the hallmarks of Allman Spry.

-Allman Spry’s attorneys routinely appear at both legislative and quasi-judicial public hearings to advocate on behalf of clients and their developmental plans in connection with rezoning petitions, special use permits, variances, and challenged development ordinance interpretations.
+Allman Spry’s attorneys routinely appear at both legislative and quasi-judicial public hearings to advocate on behalf of clients and their land use plans in connection with rezoning petitions, special use permits, variances, and challenged development ordinance interpretations.
 If a governing body does not render a satisfactory decision to our clients, our attorneys draw on their extensive land use litigation experience to evaluate and pursue an appeal of the outcome into the court system.
 Our attorneys’ knowledge extends to homeowner and condominium association governance issues (which arise in connection with some land use matters), and they also know how to work effectively with neighborhood and non-profit advocacy groups.
 We are experienced with local, state, and federal historic preservation regulations and incentives.
 Our attorneys frequently represent developers and other parties in both state and federal court litigation arising from disputes involving real estate transactions and real estate development, including disputes concerning construction, valuation, title, and contractual issues.

 Environmental and Land Use Issues